Important Asphalt Related Issues in India

 Again, just ask “aam aadmi” (common man) about this, who would say highway engineers are purposely not filling potholes before and during the monsoon so that potholes grow in numbers, in size, and in depth and they would get a “fat” budget later for pothole patching with hot asphalt mix.
 The public has been brainwashed in believing potholes are a natural phenomenon during rains (as if water in the Indian monsoon has some chemical to dissolve the bituminous road!).
 Public is also told potholes cannot be fixed during the three months of monsoon because the hot mix plants are shut down and/or potholes are damp or wet.
 This is the situation after 65 years’ independence!

 The above is happening despite the fact that an “idiot-proof”, unpatented, economical, and effective readymade cold pothole patching mix (called “Kandhal Mix” by the Jaipur Development Authority in their contract documents) is available and which is the real answer to the pothole problem across

-There is no other better, generic, economical and widely field-proven product for
+no other better, generic, economical and widely field-proven product for this

 sparingly due to high costs.
 Cost of patching potholes with the Kandhal mix